Family Says Grandmother's Wedding Ring Disappeared After She Died At Plymouth Hospital

 “That was definitely one of her biggest concerns was losing the ring,” Shari said.
 “I’m kind of like frantically in the midst of grieving looking for the ring and I’m like I can’t find it anywhere.”

 Shari says hospital staff told her they would look into it, but weeks later there was still no ring.
-The hospital released a statement saying in part, “When a patient or family member raises a concern about a missing belonging, we take it very seriously and conduct a thorough investigation, including speaking with staff members and performing a rigorous physical search of the areas.”READ MORE: Cape Ann Museum Honors 2,200 COVID Victims In Essex County
+The hospital released a statement saying in part, “When a patient or family member raises a concern about a missing belonging, we take it very seriously and conduct a thorough investigation, including speaking with staff members and performing a rigorous physical search of the areas.”READ MORE: 40,000 COVID Vaccine Appointments Booked Fast As Mass.
+Teachers Become Eligible

 The last time Shari spoke with the hospital, she said they offered her $500.
 “It really just felt like a slap in the face,” said Shari, who says the ring was appraised at $4,000.